Query language help

 Documents may contain metadata, including the document's author, title and when it was created.
 Funnelback can query this information using the syntax:

-where class is the metadata class as defined in the
+where class is the metadata class as defined in the collection's metadata mappings.

 locates documents containing the word barcelona within the metadata field corresponding to the metadata class "city".